1a7r0ch3/parallel-cut-pursuit/README.md

 ### C++ documentation
 Requires `C++11`.
+Be sure to have OpenMP enabled with you compiler to enjoy parallelism.
 The C++ classes are documented within the corresponding headers in `include/`.

 ### GNU Octave or Matlab
-See the script `compile_mex.m` for typical compilation commands; on UNIX systems, it can be run directly from the GNU Octave of Matlab interpreter.
+See the script `compile_mex.m` for typical compilation commands; it can be run directly from the GNU Octave interpreter, but Matlab users must set compilation flags directly on the command line `CXXFLAGS = ...` and `LDFLAGS = ...`.

 Extensive documention of the MEX interfaces can be found within dedicated `.m` files in `octave/doc/`.